 Once you have found the footpath, it follows the south side of the gorge through the forest.
 It’s pretty easy to follow, but do be careful as there’s no fence and the drop down to the gorge is quite far.
 You need to walk around five to ten minutes, and you will come to the stone steps of “Jacob’s Ladder”.

 Jacob’s Ladder is an ancient stone staircase which runs down to the gorge below.
 It’s very steep and in very poor condition, but is pretty much the only way to get down to the gorge without climbing gear.
-There are ropes you can use to help yourself as you go down and up – just take your time and be careful, and you should be fine.

 Do I need any special gear to get to the Devil’s Pulpit?

-You don’t need climbing equipment, however, good, waterproof walking boots would definitely be advised.
-The gorge itself doesn’t have any paths once you are inside it.
 Personally, I took off my boots and waded through the water, but you might prefer to take wellington boots or hip waders if you don’t want to get wet.

 Is it Dangerous to Visit the Devil’s Pulpit in Finnich Glen?